AryanDaksh/Traffic-Trojan-Detector/README.md

-# classification of traffic trojan using binary classification
+# detection of traffic trojan using binary classification